Meke254/Meke254/README.md

-- 👋 Hi, I’m @Meke254
+- 👋 Hi, I’m Brian Mark
-- 👀 I’m interested in R and coding in general
+-  I’m interested in R and coding in general
-- 🌱 I’m currently learning Ecnomics and Statistics
+- I', interested in Python, R and Data Science i general.
-- 💞️ I’m looking to collaborate on a few projects to come
+- I’m looking to collaborate on a few projects to come

 <!---